(image courtesy ChristArt)

 Telling people what you believe and why you believe it is not the ministry of apologetics of 1 Peter 3:15.
 Apologetics is not declaration, but an endeavour to wipe away the cobwebs of doubt that are presented to us.
 It is pre-evangelism.

 I told him that if his response to me is any guide, he doesn’t seem to be convinced of the need for the ministry of apologetics, so why would he want to give them an effective apologetic answer?
 I suggested that he become exposed to more of the teaching of Ravi Zacharias, William Lane Craig and Norman Geisler on apologetics.
-Geisler’s book, Baker Encyclopedia of Christian Apologetics (Baker Books 1999) is a marvellous resource for so many aspects of an apologetic ministry with an evangelical Christian response.
+Geisler’s book, Baker Encyclopedia of Christian Apologetics (Baker Books 1999) is a comprehensive resource for so many aspects of an apologetic ministry with an evangelical Christian response.

 When he stated, ‘When you tell me you have been 100% effective in convincing those who ask, get back to me’, he was using a straw man logical fallacy.
 At no point have I ever stated to this person or anyone else on Christian Fellowship Forum that I’m 100% effective in convincing people.
 Here he has used a straw man fallacy.